About Me

 I'm a Bay Area native and am a former senior animator and Visual FX artist.
 I graduated with a Bachelor of Science degree from the Art Institute of California - San Francisco back in 2005 and majored in Media Arts and Computer Animation.
 Unfortunately, I am no longer in the animation field as complications from medical issues I had as a baby took all my vision away in 2014 and I am now fully blind.

 I'm also an improvisational pianist and have some samples of both my piano music and electronic music uploaded here for your enjoyment, plus feel free to have a look at my reel from 2012 to get a sense of what I used to do on a daily basis.
-Feel free to contact me if you have positions available for accessibility specialists at your company or are looking for an end-user tester for your products.
-Thank you!

 - Marco Salsiccia